Blog Layout

 What Is Small Business Group Health Insurance?

-Small group plans provide actual healthcare coverage for employees and their dependents.
+Small group plans provide actual healthcare coverage for employees and their dependents, such as a spouse and child/children.
 Business owners purchase these plans, which must comply with Affordable Care Act (ACA) rules that apply to small group health plans, including:

 • If you provide health insurance to your workforce, you must offer it to all eligible workers when they become eligible for health coverage.
 There’s a 90-day maximum waiting period, which is the period that must pass before coverage for an employee or dependent can become effective.

-• Employers must provide employees with a standard “Summary of Benefits and Coverage” (SBC) form that explains what their health plan covers and what it costs.
+• Employers must provide workers with a standard “Summary of Benefits and Coverage” (SBC) form, which provides details on what their health plan costs and what it cover.

 • Most plans can be offered on a pre-tax basis to both the employer and employees under Section 125.